pichik/pcon/README.md

 ## Description
 pcon is a tool for converting list of parameters to different MIME types.
-If you are constantly adding new parameters to your wordlist,
-this tool can help you easily convert them to most used http mime types.
 &nbsp;&nbsp;
 ### Currently supported MIME types:
 `json`      application/json